zo0r/react-native-push-notification/README.md

   ongoing: false, // (optional) set whether this is an "ongoing" notification
   priority: "high", // (optional) set notification priority, default: high
   visibility: "private", // (optional) set notification visibility, default: private
-  importance: "high", // (optional) set notification importance, default: high
   ignoreInForeground: false, // (optional) if true, the notification will not be visible when the app is in the foreground (useful for parity with how iOS notifications appear)
   shortcutId: "shortcut-id", // (optional) If this notification is duplicative of a Launcher shortcut, sets the id of the shortcut, in case the Launcher wants to hide the shortcut, default undefined
-  channelId: "your-custom-channel-id", // (optional) custom channelId, if the channel doesn't exist, it will be created with options passed above (importance, vibration, sound).
-Once the channel is created, the channel will not be update.
-Make sure your channelId is different if you change these options.
-If you have created a custom channel, it will apply options of the channel.
   onlyAlertOnce: false, // (optional) alert will open only once with sound and notify, default: false

   when: null, // (optionnal) Add a timestamp pertaining to the notification (usually the time the event occurred).
 For apps targeting Build.VERSION_CODES.N and above, this time is not shown anymore by default and must be opted into by using `showWhen`, default: null.